 North Conway, NH—Today, the League of Conservation Voters (LCV) hosted a roundtable at the Mount Washington Observatory Weather Discovery Center in North Conway where members of the community, elected officials and business leaders lead a discussion about the impacts that climate change is having on New Hampshire’s winter tourism economy.
 Nearly 20 residents attended the roundtable, and called for action on climate change.

 “Our winter tourism economy is vital to our way of life,” said Rob

 WASHINGTON, D.C. – Congressional leadership announced that they have reached an agreement on an omnibus and extenders package that will fund the government through FY 2016.
 In reaction, LCV Senior Vice President for Government Affairs Tiernan Sittenfeld issued the following statement:

 “This package is a real mixed bag.
 It has a major holiday gift for Big Oil, but it also brings some holiday cheer for clean energy and our public lands, while leaving those pushing destructive

-WASHINGTON, DC—The League of Conservation Voters (LCV) Action Fund, which works to elect candidates who will implement sound environmental policies, announced today its endorsement of Brian Schatz for U.S. Senate from Hawaii.
-Schatz has made addressing climate change and investing in clean energy a top priority throughout his career and will continue this strong leadership in the U.S. Senate.
+WASHINGTON, DC—The League of Conservation Voters (LCV) Action Fund, which works to elect candidates who will implement sound environmental policies, announced today its endorsement of Frederica Wilson for Congress (FL-24).
+Congresswoman Wilson is a strong environmental ally who is committed to investing in clean energy and combating climate change.